 To set up location Automation Rules, go to Settings > Automation Rules in the navigation and then select Create New Rule.

 The first step is to define the Rule Name.
-This name is what will be used to help identify the rules from the manage Automation Rules page, so we’d recommend to have the specific location name in the Rule Name.
+This name is what will be used to help identify the rules from the manage Automation Rules page, so we’d recommend having the specific location name in the Rule Name.

 For example, you can select Match ALL, then choose a Message Condition that includes #goldengatebridge.
 Or Select MATCH ANY and choose Message Conditions: Goldengate, #GGB, #GoldenGateBridge.